Normalization-Equivariant Neural Networks with Application to Image Denoising: Overview of normalization-equivariance

 \begin{definition} A function $f : \mathbb{R}^n \mapsto \mathbb{R}^m$ is said to be: \begin{itemize} \itemsep{-0.4em} \item \textit{scale-equivariant} if $ \: \forall x \in \mathbb{R}^n, \forall \lambda \in \mathbb{R}^+_\ast, \: f(\lambda x) = \lambda f(x)\,, $ \item \textit{shift-equivariant} if $\: \forall x \in \mathbb{R}^n, \forall \mu \in \mathbb{R}, \: f(x + \mu) = f(x) + \mu\,,$ \item \textit{normalization-equivariant} if it is both \textit{scale-equivariant} and \textit{shift-equivariant}:

 \end{itemize} where addition with the scalar shift $\mu$ is applied element-wise. \end{definition}

 Note that the \textit{scale-equivariance} property is more often referred to as positive homogeneity in pure mathematics.
-Like linear maps that are completely determined by their values on a basis, the above described equivariant functions are actually entirely characterized by the values their take on specific subset of $\mathbb{R}^n$, as stated by the following proposition (see proof in Appendix \ref{proofs_charac}).
+Like linear maps that are completely determined by their values on a basis, the above described equivariant functions are actually entirely characterized by the values their take on specific subsets of $\mathbb{R}^n$, as stated by the following lemma (see proof in Appendix \ref{proofs_charac}).